canonical/craft-cli/docs/explanations.rst

 - ``-t`` / ``--trace``: sets the ``emit`` output level to TRACE
 - ``-h`` / ``--help``: provides a help text for the application or command

-On the other hand, each command can specify its own arguments parsing rules using the ``fill_parser`` method, which receives an `ArgumentParser <https://docs.python.org/dev/library/argparse.html>`_ with all its features for parsing a command line argument.
+Each command can also specify its own arguments parsing rules using the ``fill_parser`` method, which receives an `ArgumentParser <https://docs.python.org/dev/library/argparse.html>`_ with all its features for parsing a command line argument.
 The parsing result will be passed to the command on execution, as the ``parsed_args`` parameter of the ``run`` method.

 Group of commands